 A mammogram is a simple x-ray of the breast.
-According to the American Cancer Society's guidelines for the early detection of breast cancer, women over the age of 40 should have a mammogram screening every year.
+According to the American Cancer Society's guidelines for the early detection of breast cancer, women 40 years and older should have a mammogram screening every year.

 Breast cancer is the most common form of cancer in women in the United States.
 It is the second leading cause of cancer death for all women (after lung cancer), and the leading overall cause of death in women between the ages of 40 and 55.
 However, when breast cancers are discovered at an early stage, the five-year survival rate after treatment is 96 percent.
 Mammograms are the best form of early detection.

 New 3D Mammography Available

 If you're a who woman can easily list things that you think are more enjoyable than getting an annual mammogram, UnityPoint Health is listening!
 The hospital is pleased to offer 3D mammography, which is advanced technology that improves the detection of breast cancer.

 The 3D technology enables the breast tissue to be seen as one thin segment at a time.
 It enables the radiologist to view anatomy that otherwise might not be seen because it is overlapped by tissue above and below it on a conventional 2D mammography image.